liquidat/linklight/exercises/ansible_security/1.2-checkpoint/README.md

 ```
 <!-- {% endraw %} -->

 The last task ensures that the policy is installed in any case.
-Since sometimes this task fails if another installations is already running we ignore possible errors here.
+Since this task could fail if other installations are already running, therefore we ignore possible errors here.

 ## Step 2.6 - Run the playbook